 Why would I have a rotator cuff operation?

-Surgical repair of a muscle/tendon can provide considerable reduction in symptoms and disability, allowing you to return to normal activity, work or sport.
+Surgical rotator cuff repair can provide considerable reduction in symptoms and disability, allowing you to return to normal activity, work or sport.

-It is important to remember that it is not guaranteed to ‘fix everything’.
+It is important to remember that a rotator cuff repair is not guaranteed to ‘fix everything’.

 In a large majority of cases, rotator cuff injuries, including tears, can be managed without an operation.
 There is a lot of evidence that, through Physiotherapy and rehabilitation, you can have the same successful outcome as with an operation, without the risks associated.
 Often, it will be recommended that at least 3 months of conservative treatment is undertaken before considering surgery.

 You should ensure that you are fully informed about the pros and cons of surgery, and expected outcomes before agreeing, keeping in mind these will vary depending on factors specific to yourself and your injury.

 The method of repair will be dependent on your individual situation, and determined by your surgeon.